The day of your surgery - adultSame-day surgery - adult; Ambulatory surgery - adult; Surgical procedure - adult; Preoperative care - day of surgery

-- Bring any special medical equipment that you use (such as CPAP, a walker, or a cane)
+- Bring any special medical equipment that you use (CPAP, a walker, or a cane).

 The staff will prepare you for surgery.
-They will ask you to:
+They will:

-- Change into a gown, cap, and paper slippers
+- Ask you to change into a gown, cap, and paper slippers

 - Put an ID bracelet around your wrist

-- State your name, your birthday, and the surgery you are having
+- Ask you to state your name, your birthday, and the surgery you are having

-- Have your blood pressure, heart rate, and breathing rate checked
+- Check your blood pressure, heart rate, and breathing rate